Property management for owners who care about net revenue

 Internal Seascape benchmark versus local market-median revenue per property.

-Owners love to compare one manager at 10%, another at 15%, and another at 20%.
-That matters, but it is not the full bill.
-OTA commissions, discount-heavy pricing, and weak local execution can erase more owner income than a few fee points either way.
+Owners often compare one manager at 15%, another at 20%, and another at 25% as if that settles the decision.
+It usually doesn't.
+OTA commissions, discount-heavy pricing, and weak local execution can cost more than the headline fee.

 • Observed Airbnb host fees average roughly 13.4% versus direct payment cost closer to 2.9%

-• Owner reporting should explain what changed in revenue, channel mix, and margin instead of just listing activity
+• Owner reporting should explain what changed in revenue, channel mix, and margin, not just list activity

 Commission Reality 13.4% → 2.9%

-That is the difference between Seascape's observed Airbnb host-fee average and a direct payment cost.
-Owners who ignore channel mix are usually leaving real margin behind.
+That is the gap between Seascape's observed Airbnb host-fee average and a direct payment cost.
+If channel mix is ignored, owners often give up margin without realizing it.

-The teardown is designed to show whether your current manager is protecting rate, reducing fee drag, and tightening execution enough to justify what they charge.
+The review helps you see whether your current setup is protecting rate, reducing fee drag, and earning what it costs.

 Next Step

 Send the property address or listing URL.
-We will show where fee drag, OTA mix, and weak local execution are suppressing owner income before you make a switch call.
+We will review fee drag, channel mix, direct-booking upside, and local execution issues that may be holding back owner income.

-You get a hard read on management fees, channel mix, direct-booking upside, and the operating misses that matter.
+You will get a practical view of management fees, channel mix, direct-booking upside, and the operating gaps affecting results.

 What Gulf Coast owners usually ask first